IanGoodbody/ECE281_Lab1/README.md

 Having passed the testbench, the design, along with a new constraints file adjusting the inputs and outputs for 8-bit vectors, was pushed to the FPGA and again spot-checked.
-The two's complement machine passed the spot checking and represented a fully functional two's complement machine
+The two's complement machine passed the spot checking and represented a fully functional two's complement machine.

+Documentation: C2C Ryan Good helped me find with librarys were necessary to do arithmatic with IEEE_ STD_Vectors.
+He also critiqued my indexing syntax in the 8-bit testbench.